Belmont Stakes 2020 Results And Payouts: Tiz The Law Wins Going Away

 “The Belmont Stakes, traditionally the last leg of the Triple Crown, instead kicked off the series for the first time in history on Saturday,” the report noted.
 “The race marked the return of big-time sports to New York, but on a smaller-scale allowed by the ongoing coronavirus pandemic.”

-The top four finishers in the Belmont Stakes earn Kentucky Derby qualifying points, including 150 to Tiz The Law.
+The distance of the race changed as well, running at a shortened distance of 1 1/8 miles.
+The Belmont Stakes has been known as the longest of the three legs of the Triple Crown, a grueling 1 1/2 miles that in many years give a significant challenge to horses winning both the Kentucky Derby and Preakness and then looking for a Triple Crown.

+The no-fans finish reflected the other sports that have found a way to return amid the coronavirus, with contests being played before empty arenas and stadiums.
+Most major sports leagues are still waiting to return, making Saturday’s contest must-watch television for many sports fans.

 The Kentucky Derby was pushed back to September 5 due to the coronavirus, while the Preakness is now slated for October 3.

 The full results and payouts for the 2020 Belmont Stakes can be found on the race’s official website.